Top Frequently Asked Questions

 You may bring medically necessary liquids, medications and creams in excess of 3.4 ounces or 100 milliliters in your carry-on bag.
 Remove them from your carry-on bag to be screened separately from the rest of your belongings.

 You and your service dog/animal will be screened by a walk-through metal detector.
 You may walk through together or you may lead the animal through separately on a leash.
-You will undergo a pat-down if you are not screened by the walk-through metal detector.

 If the metal detector alarms, you and your service dog/animal will undergo additional screening, including a pat-down.